Save It for Me

 "Save It for Me" is a song written by Bob Gaudio and Bob Crewe.
 A song recorded in 1964 by The Four Seasons for their Rag Doll album, it was released as the follow-up record to the album's title song, which had hit the #1 position on the Billboard Hot 100 singles chart in July 1964.
 "Save It for Me" was also a success for the quartet, reaching the #10 position on the Billboard singles chart.
+It featured arrangement work by Denny Randell, who would later go on to become a songwriter for the group.

 Billboard described the song as a "medium tempo ballad, featuring ethereal organ support," calling it a "smasheroo."
 Cash Box said it has "a wild 'Telstar' instrumentation" and "quite a sound."